Columbine Day of Service

 Governor Polis has forevermore declared that Colorado will observe a Day of Service and Recommitment on April 20th.
 Check out our Resources section for ideas on organizing your own service project, no matter where you are!

 Whether you are a student at Columbine, an alumni of the school, or simply seeking to make a positive impact, we challenge you to make a commitment: a commitment to kindness, a commitment to community, a commitment to gratitude, a commitment to serving others.
+This year, we are also observing Columbine's 50th anniversary--and 50 years of community.

 Cassie Bernall.
 Steven Curnow.
 Corey DePooter.
 Kelly Fleming.
 Matthew Kechter.
 Daniel Mauser.
 Daniel Rohrbough.
 Dave Sanders.
 Rachel Scott.
 Isaiah Shoels.
 John Tomlin.
 Lauren Townsend.